NFPF ANNOUNCES PRODUCTION OF NEW AVANT-GARDE DVD SET

 Contact: Jeff Lambert (415-392-7291, email@example.com)

-San Francisco, CA (December 7, 2011)—Thanks to a grant awarded by the National Endowment for the Arts last month, and an earlier grant from the Andy Warhol Foundation for the Visual Arts, the National Film Preservation Foundation will ramp up production of Treasures 6: Next Wave Avant-Garde and release the 2-DVD set in fall 2013.
+San Francisco, CA (December 7, 2011)—Thanks to a grant awarded by the National Endowment for the Arts last month, and an earlier grant from the Andy Warhol Foundation for the Visual Arts, the National Film Preservation Foundation will ramp up production of Treasures 6: Next Wave Avant-Garde and release the 2-DVD set in 2014.

 Envisioned as a sequel to the NFPF’s award-winning Treasures IV: American Avant-Garde Film, 1947-1986, the new anthology explores how avant-garde film took root and spread after the 1950s as the next generation embraced diversity and forged connections with conceptual and performance art.
 Treasures 6 will tour the national scene from New York’s Lower East Side to Los Angeles, hitting many points in between.
 During this restless, questioning era, emerging filmmakers took many paths.
 Some crossed over into the art world, others gleefully subverted cinematic norms, and still others tackled social issues head on.
 Taken together, they found new inspiration and rethought avant-garde filmmaking from the inside out.

 The 5-1/2 hour anthology will present some two dozen films selected from the preservation work of America’s major avant-garde film archives—the Academy of Motion Picture Arts and Sciences, Anthology Film Archives, Harvard Film Archive, the Museum of Modern Art, New York University, the Pacific Film Archive, and UCLA Film & Television Archive.
 None of the line-up has been available before on DVD.
 Some have been unavailable in good-quality prints for years.